shahriar889/treeSitterGame/README.md

 ### supported client cmds (error handling not implemented)

 #### Main menu (global room)
-- join   : will join default room with id 1 (expects room 1 has been created)
+- join #  : join followed by number will validate id
-- create : will create room with id 1
+- create : will create room and display id to join
+- default cmds from server example still valid
 #### Room menu (sub room created on create)
-- exit room (non admin client will be moved back to global room)
+- exit room : any user may exit room
 ## current state
 - filtering incoming messages into buckets, passing buckets to each room to process messages related to that room
 - global room and one seperate room, messages are seperated clients in seperate room and global room see different messages

-- .....details to elborate on in meeting
+## current issues
+- build issue when sepereating implementation to different classes/files , took shortcuts just to build the server executable, however it needs to be cleaned up